stanford-oval/cs224v-fall2021/hw3/README.md

-# Homework 3: Improving dialogues
+# Homework 3: Build A Conversational Restaurant Agent

 In this homework, you will learn how to train dialogue models and build an agent for searching restaurants.
 A baseline model is provided and we will improve it using few-shot data.